• Study level

 Course:

-1. The automated synthesis of DNA and RNA (equipment), the different types of support that can be used as well as the methods of separation and characterization specifically dedicated (circular dichroism, half-melting temperature, gel electrophoresis, mass spectrometry, HPLC reverse phase and ionic) will be discussed.
+1. We'll cover automated DNA and RNA synthesis (equipment), the different types of support that can be used, and specifically dedicated separation and characterization methods (circular dichroism, half-melting temperature, gel electrophoresis, mass spectrometry, reverse-phase and ionic HPLC).

 2. Supported synthesis in organic chemistry in general.
-The course is focused on the different devices, the properties of the different polymers that can be used in supported synthesis according to the medium and the chosen reagents, as well as on the different links allowing the attachment of the substrate to the resin and the cleavage of the synthesized product
+The course focuses on the different types of apparatus, the properties of the different polymers used in supported synthesis depending on the medium and reagents chosen, and the different links that enable the substrate to be attached to the resin and the synthesized product to be cleaved.

-Field: The concepts presented in the course will be illustrated in the form of two practical sessions carried out in groups.
+Field: The concepts presented in the course will be illustrated in two practical group sessions.

-One session will be conducted in the ChemBioNAC team.
-Students will have access to the laboratory's DNA synthesizers and will carry out the synthesis of an oligonucleotide sequence as well as its characterization by MALDI-TOF and HPLC (reverse and ionic phase).
+One session will take place on the ChemBioNAC team's premises.
+Students will have access to the laboratory's DNA synthesizers and will synthesize an oligonucleotide sequence and characterize it by MALDI-TOF and HPLC (reverse and ionic phase).

 Read more